 Vitamins and supplements are meant to supplement your diet, so before you shell out for personalized vitamins, step back and take a look at your overall diet and lifestyle.
 How's your diet?
 Are you skipping meals?
 Are you under-fueling your workouts?
 Are you getting enough sleep?
 Are you stressed?

 "Sometimes people add supplements or vitamins to put a Band-Aid on a bigger issue.
-This isn't going to fix the problem in the long-term," says Harbstreet.
+This isn't going to fix the problem in the long-term," Harbstreet says.
 "There are other ways to make a lateral move without resorting to something that's expensive and highly involved like personalized vitamins."

 Glassman agrees: "There are so many factors to look at first before going so granular with personalized supplements.
 You may be a really healthy person but you're not getting enough greens or are missing out on nutrients like calcium, protein and vitamin B12 that you can get from food groups like dairy."